Handpicked deals, direct to your inbox

 Why you can trust our picks

 This list was collated using data from professional and consumer reviews of popular 3D printer brands, including from consumer technology publications, direct consumer reviews and ratings on sites such as Amazon and Google.
-All reviews were checked and cross-referenced to come up with a definitive list of the best 3D printers available.
+All reviews were checked and cross-referenced to develop a definitive list of the best 3D printers available.

 Once that list was finalised, other factors relevant to 3D printing were considered, because the "best" 3D printer for an absolute new user is a very different prospect to the needs of a consumer buying a replacement unit or upgrading their 3D printer based on their expanding 3D print needs.